conda-forge/djangorestframework-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `djangorestframework` can be installed with:
+Once the `conda-forge` channel has been enabled, `django-rest-framework, djangorestframework` can be installed with:

 ```
-conda install djangorestframework
+conda install django-rest-framework djangorestframework
 ```

-It is possible to list all of the versions of `djangorestframework` available on your platform with:
+It is possible to list all of the versions of `django-rest-framework` available on your platform with:

 ```
-conda search djangorestframework --channel conda-forge
+conda search django-rest-framework --channel conda-forge
 ```